 Plantar fasciitis is one of the most common foot-related diagnoses in Canada, causing heel pain in as many as 7% of people.
-While the initial discomfort associated with plantar fasciitis may not seem severe enough to warrant a visit to a professional.
-But plantar fasciitis which goes untreated can lead to severe pain that affects daily life and even simple activities.
+Plantar fasciitis which goes untreated can lead to severe pain that affects daily life and even simple activities.

 What is Plantar Fasciitis?

 Plantar fasciitis is an inflammation of the plantar fascia, a ligament which begins at the heel bone and ends at the bones which form the base of the toes (called the metatarsal bones).
 This ligament, which runs along the bottom of the foot, helps to absorb the shock associated with walking, running, or otherwise putting pressure on your feet.